AbdulRahmanAlHamali/flutter_typeahead/README.md

 ## Features

-- Shows suggestions in an overlay that floats on top of other widgets
+- Shows suggestions in an floating box with the same width as your TextField
-- Allows customizing all aspects: suggestions, loading, errors, empty, animation, decoration, layout, etc.
+- Allows controlling all aspects: suggestions, loading, errors, empty, animation, decoration, layout, etc.
-- Provides an integration with [FormField](https://docs.flutter.io/flutter/widgets/FormField-class.html)
-  version that accepts validation, submitting, etc.
 - Comes in both Material and Cupertino widget flavors
-- Exposes all state through a controller for more customization

 For installation, see [installation instructions](https://pub.dartlang.org/packages/flutter_typeahead/install).